 Bluebird Café – April 1st In the Row – Florence Sommerville; Sally Barris; Rebecca Folsom and Isaac Gill

 Ever since she first saw the Nashville TV series when she was around 12 years old, it’s been Florence’s dream to one day play Nashville’s iconic Bluebird Café.
-Thanks to manager Alan Cackett and singer-songwriter Sally Barris, that dream will come true at the beginning of April during Florence’s third visit to Nashville in less than a year.
+Thanks to manager Alan Cackett and singer-songwriter Sally Barris, that dream came true at the beginning of April during Florence’s third visit to Nashville in less than a year.

 “Florence’s ability to command the stage is remarkable.
 She effortlessly transitions from light-hearted humour to moments of deep emotional connection, weaving a tapestry of experiences that keeps her audience hanging on every word.
 Her confidence and charisma make it easy to see why she’s already achieved so much in her career.” – Forever Callie Media